If you like Skforecast , please give us a star on GitHub! ⭐️

 data.head()

-to ensure the indicated frequency.
-Therefore, it should be checked if missing values have appeared after this transformation.
+values to match the specified frequency.
+Therefore, it is essential to check for any missing values that may occur after this transformation.

 print(f'Number of rows with missing values: {data.isnull().any(axis=1).mean()}')